SmKou/abs-text-analyzer/README.md

 ## Known Bugs

-- translateToPigLatin adds elements and places out of order
+- Use of inner html inefficient

 Please report any issues in viewing the site.